-Plomari’s first name was Potamos (river) because of its river Sedountas.
-The village was built in the middle of the 19th century, when its inhabitants, having no fear of pirates anymore, decided to leave Megalohori (the old Plomari) and transfer their homes to the “wet valley” as per their coop’s Benjamin of Lesvos advice.
+Plomari’s first name was Potamos (river), due to its river Sedountas.
+The village was built in the middle of the 19th century, when its inhabitants, having no fear of pirates anymore, decided to leave Megalohori (the old Plomari) and transfer their homes to the “wet valley” as per their compatriot’s Benjamin of Lesvos advice.
 In fact, that wet valley, the sea, had plenty to offer them.

 Until the first quarter of the 20th century, Plomari experienced a significant growth in industry and commerce.
 Navals from all over the Aegean Sea were constructing their ships in the shipyards of the village, while its soap industries were supplying high quality soap to the entire Mediterranean.
 As a result of all this, local navals travelled through the whole Mediterranean, from Marseilles to the Pont.